I took a look at Prolific surveys as I know plenty of readers of this site are on the lookout for side gigs to earn them a little extra money.

 I like doing Prolific surveys.
 They’re more interesting than other surveys, and contributing to scientific research definitely feels like a more worthy use of time than giving your opinion on a new logo for washing powder!

-Before you click the “Back” button and look for something else, I should quickly say that I don’t think this is a reason not to sign up to Prolific.
-The key to making good side income from survey sites is to sign up to a bunch of them.
+There’s no guarantee you’ll always find a steady stream of surveys on Prolific, but the flow has improved since I first looked at it.
+Regardless, the key to making good side income from survey sites is to sign up to a bunch of them.
 You then find that, all together, they add up to something worthwhile.
-Take a look at my side gig earnings report from last year as proof of this.
+Take a look at this side gig earnings report as proof of this.

-I should also point out that there remain dozens more prescreening questions that I’ve yet to fill in, all of which could result in more surveys coming through.
+There also remain dozens more prescreening questions that I’ve yet to fill in, all of which could result in more surveys coming through.
 A read through some other Prolific reviews seems to suggest this is the case – so I will work through more of these and update the review at some point.

-The basic fact is that if you want to work on surveys as a side gig, it makes no sense not to add Prolific to your list.
-The payout threshold is low and the site’s reputable, so for a few extra bucks here and there, you might as well.
+If you want to work on surveys as a side gig, Prolific is definitely a site you’ll want on your list.
+The payout threshold is low and the site’s reputable.

 Prolific Surveys Review: Conclusion